cloudflare/cloudflare-docs/content/workers/observability/local-development-and-testing.md

 As of Wrangler 3.9.0, you can debug via breakpoints in your Worker.
 Breakpoints provide the ability to see exactly what is happening at a given point in the execution of your Worker.
 This functionality exists in both DevTools and VSCode.

-For more information on breakpoint debugging via Chrome's DevTools read [this article](https://developer.chrome.com/docs/devtools/javascript/breakpoints/).
+For more information on breakpoint debugging via Chrome's DevTools, refer to [Chrome's article on breakpoints](https://developer.chrome.com/docs/devtools/javascript/breakpoints/).

 ### Setup VSCode to use breakpoints